Videography Price and Videographer Rates

 With one of the most competitive videography pricing for filming and editing, AD.JUST will adapt to your pricing expectations and provide you with high-quality team.
 On this page, you can obtain Video Production Rate Card, check our Videographer day rates, and request custom quote for video to lock down your video production cost!

 The demand for a professional video makers team is high, as well as a risk to fail the project due to lack of film crew expertise.
 Therefore, we want to make you sure we can engage high-class specialists of any kind for a successful production.

-Videographer Rate for Events in Los Angeles, Las Vegas, San Diego.
+Video production Rate card for Events in Los Angeles, Las Vegas, San Diego.
 Videography rate includes Camera + Videographers price per day for footage producing only (not including post-production, insurance fees, travel expenses).